The Book of Mormon (musical): Chicago and second North American tour (2012–2020)

 The first replica sit-down production, separate from the tour, began previews on December 11, 2012, and officially opened on December 19 of that year, at the Bank of America Theatre in Chicago, Illinois as part of Broadway in Chicago.
 The limited engagement closed October 6, 2013 and became the second U.S. national tour.
 The cast included Nic Rouleau in the role of Price, along with Ben Platt as Cunningham.

 After the Chicago production closed on October 6, 2013, the same production began touring North America.
 Platt never went on tour with the production and Rouleau performed in only a few cities on the tour before they both moved to New York and started rehearsals in preparation for joining the Broadway production.
 David Larsen succeeded Nic Rouleau as Elder Price, A.J.
 Holmes succeeded Ben Platt as Elder Cunningham, and Cody Jamison Strand then succeeded A.J.
 Holmes in the role.
 December 14, 2014 was Pierce Cassedy's last performance as Elder McKinley.
 He was replaced by former Broadway swing Daxton Bloomquist.
 On January 3, 2016, Larsen completed his final show as Elder Price.
 Larsen was replaced by his stand-by, Ryan Bondy.
 Gabe Gibbs replaced Bondy as Elder Price in October 2016.
 Oge Agulué replaced David Aron Damane as the General in December 2016.
-On January 1, 2017 Cody Jamison Strand had his last performance as Elder Cunningham.
+On January 1, 2017, Cody Jamison Strand had his last performance as Elder Cunningham.
 Strand left the show to join the West End production.
 Strand was replaced by Conner Pierson on January 3, 2017.
-On October 24, 2017 long-time ensemble member Kevin Clay assumed the role of Elder Price.
+On October 24, 2017, long-time ensemble member Kevin Clay assumed the role of Elder Price.
 Clay had been with the tour since November 2015, and worked his way up from ensemble, to Elder Price understudy, to Elder Price stand-by, before finally assuming the role.
 Bondy left the touring cast to take over the role of Elder Price in the Melbourne production.
 Other cast members include Kayla Pecchioni as Nabulungi, PJ Adzima as Elder McKinley, and Sterling Jarvis as Mafala Hatimbi.
-January 28, 2018 was PJ Adzima's last performance as Elder McKinley.
-He was replaced by Andy Huntington Jones.

-The tour played its final performance on March 11, 2020 in Los Angeles, closing earlier than planned due to the COVID-19 pandemic.
+The tour played its final performance on March 11, 2020, in Los Angeles, closing earlier than planned due to the COVID-19 pandemic.